 (This also occurs with ruby version 2.7.2p137.)

-Updated by rsharman (Richard Sharman) about 2 months ago
+Updated by rsharman (Richard Sharman) 4 months ago

 Another way the problem can happen is displaying an EN DASH character, such as in a CSV file produced by LibreOffice.